denten-books/plain-text/main.md

 ![](images/cyphon.jpg "Syphon Recorder Alphabet, Circa 1887-1935.
 From the personal collection of Jim Linderman.")

-It is important to realize that the Virag does not reduce the infinite analog into he discrete digital.
-It takes language and writing, already a highly digital mode of communication and transforms it in interesting ways to enable rapid long-distance communication.
-Cyphon.
+Nothing in this series of trans-coding and trans-mediation gives us ground on which to build some model of "natural" human technique.
+Down to the level of underlying cognitive structure, continuous representation is throughout fluid and mixed with discrete meaning-carrying entities.
+And yet already, at this time, the conversations around the metaphysics of telegraph communication display an anxiety about media formats in relation to some implicit notion of natural human experience.
+Notions of discreteness and continuity extrapolate from the underlying physical structure of communication to implicate higher-order cultural categories.
+Arguing in opposition to the sine-wave camp, Donald Murray writes:

-"Certainly if Smith wants to make Jones spin round like a dancing Dervish, the best way might be for Smith to send to transmit sine waves [...] but in practice Smith always wants to make Jones perform an excessively complicated and irregular series of motions, and for this purpose it is essential to transmit similar motions by introducing upper harmonics in a fragmentary, non-periodic, and very irregular way [^@murray_setting_1905, 559]."
+> Certainly if Smith wants to make Jones spin round like a dancing Dervish, the best way might be for Smith to send to transmit sine waves [...] but in practice Smith always wants to make Jones perform an excessively complicated and irregular series of motions, and for this purpose it is essential to transmit similar motions by introducing upper harmonics in a fragmentary, non-periodic, and very irregular way [^@murray_setting_1905, 559].

+Being periodic (and therefore, repetitive) the continuous sine wave is too regular to answer to the diverse needs of human culture.
+Dance, in Murray's articulation, can also consist in a series of irregular, fragmentary, and non-periodic movements, much better captured by the discrete form of the square wave form.[^ln1-dervish]

+[^ln1-dervish]: One could make more of the Dervish being used here as a negative example, in an instance of colonial gaze.
+But Murray himself was an empire outsider, born in a small, remote town of Invercargill, New Zealand (a town that also happens to be one of the southern-most cities in world).

 "Scientists have prosecuted research on the plane of continuous degrees of the ultimates, and they have thereby failed to penetrate to interior things of discrete degree.
 Consequently they derive life as not from the Lord, but form nature, of which they have no other idea than that it is something mechanical [^@dole_philosophy_1906]."
-Spiritual telegraph.

-It is a mistake to conflate digital and discrete.
-It is also a mistake to conflate the human with continuous.

 It is tempting to think of the telegraph as a digital [*sic*] device, created to convert analog [*sic*] input into electric signal.
 Much technical literature